Weather in Iceland in August Travel Guide

 The Northern Lights, also known as the Aurora Borealis, are generally more difficult to observe during the summer months, including August.
 This is because natural light conditions in summer, especially in high-latitude regions where the Northern Lights are most often observed, make it difficult to see the aurora.

-Best months to see the Northern Light
+Best months to see the Northern Lights

 The ideal time to see the Northern Lights is when the nights are long and dark, typically from September to March.
 At this time, your chances of seeing the Northern lights are higher due to longer stretches of darkness and clear night skies.